 When selecting a fetish, one should choose a fetish that appeals to them aesthetically and correspondingly, one that has a special purpose or symbolic meaning.
 Not knowing the mystical qualities of each animal, I asked the shop owners numerous questions trying to zero in on the fetish I should purchase.
 Accordingly, I was overwhelmed with the variety and choices that where available.
 Thus, I decided to look for a fetish that appealed, first, to me visually and second, I hoped this selection would have some spiritual significance for my inner life.
 Frustrated, I searched the entire afternoon but found nothing I wanted to buy.
 Bears, buffalos, frogs, snakes; nothing really "hit me in the heart."

 At the end of the day, fifteen minutes before closing time, I found my fetish.
-What struck my fancy was a small, sweet depiction of an indian maiden on the back of an eagle carved on a piece of abalone shell.
+What struck my fancy was a small, sweet depiction of an Native American woman on the back of an eagle carved on a piece of abalone shell.
 I liked this piece immediately.
 I probed the shop owner about its meaning, especially because it depicted two figures, a human and an animal which was unusual.
 He explained this fetish was "special" because of the corn maiden symbol.

 The corn maiden is called the "Grandmother of the Sun" or the Grandmother of the Light."
 In the Pueblo indian culture, she is the benefactress of life.
-They believe she brings life by offering them a seed of corn to be nourished with love and care that in turn produces an abundant corn corp which gives sustainance to their entire tribe.
+They believe she brings life by offering them a seed of corn to be nourished with love and care that in turn produces an abundant corn corp which gives sustenance to their entire tribe.
 Native American civilization depended on the success of their corn crops to succor them.
 Accordingly, the corn maiden was believed to bring this bounty to them.
 Simplistically, she represents strength, prosperity, creation and wisdom.

-Likewise, I learned the eagle stengthens one's power of intuition, promotes healing, fosters man's inner vision and higher truths.
+Likewise, I learned the eagle strengthens one's power of intuition, promotes healing, fosters man's inner vision and higher truths.
 The owner explained, further, the eagle helps one's spirit transcend personal problems and symbolizes becoming one with the "Great Spirit."
 I was elated and fascinated with my selection.
 The combination of the eagle and the corn maiden was exactly what I desired in a fetish: a giver of life and prosperity possessing a strong, wise and creative spirit that seeks to be pleasing and one with God.
 That's a heavy order but that suited me just fine.

 You don't want to waste money on something you will never use or enjoy once you return home.
 I believe a souvenir should have significance to you or possess a "special meaning" that will foster fond memories of your time spent somewhere else.
 I absolutely love my fetish: it now stays in my purse among the other "good luck" objects I have collected and is with me where ever I go or travel.

-The featured video by Black Arrow Jewelry and Art gives you more information about the "wonderful world" of Native American fetishes.
+The featured video by Black Arrow Jewelry and Art gives you more information about the wonderful world of Native American fetishes.
 Enjoy!